 It’s a running joke in the travel publishing industry that your product is out-of-date before it even hits the shelves.
 This time-tested maxim has again proven to be true when applied to The Good Beer Guide to New England.
 Published by the University Press of New England in May 2006, the guide has sold quite a few copies and been critically well-received.
 While a remarkable amount of the book’s content has stood the test of time, I’ve been compiling information to keep the book updated online (in anticipation of a second edition down the line).
 If you have any updates, please feel free to contact me with your information.

 The craft breweries of New England, which for you New Yorkers is defined as the six states of the Northeast, excepting your own, have experienced impressive stability in turbulent times.
-Of the 96 breweries and brewpubs (counting chain operations only once) and 11 beer bars profiled, only two have closed shop (Franconia Notch, which the book noted was in the process of closing, and the Manchester location of the Hops brewpub franchise, which was a victim of a corporate bankruptcy).
+Of the 96 breweries and brewpubs (counting chain operations only once) and 11 beer bars profiled, only four have closed shop (New Hampshire’s Franconia Notch, which the book noted was in the process of closing, Owen O’Leary’s brewpub in Natick, Massachusetts, the Manchester location of the Hops brewpub franchise, which was a victim of a corporate bankruptcy, and the Maple Leaf Malt and Brewing Company in Vermont).
 Two breweries have converted their production operations into contract brewing operations (Casco Bay Brewing and Concord Brewery).
-During the last two years, we’ve seen nine new beer destinations open.
-In Massachusetts, the following brewpubs opened for business: Pittsfield Brew Works (Pittsfield), Gardner Ale House (Gardner), Mayflower Brewing Company (Plymouth), Cody Brewing Company (Danvers), and John Harvard’s opened another location at the Jiminy Peak ski area (Hancock).
-Maine saw the creation of two new places, the Marshall Whaf Brewing Company (Belfast) and the Inn on Peak’s Island (near Portland).
-Each of the other New England states had one new opening: Southport Brewing opened a new location in Hamden (CT); Pennichuck Brewing in Milford (NH); and Stonecutters Brewhouse (VT).
+During the last two years, we’ve seen sixteen new beer destinations open.
+In Massachusetts, the following brewpubs opened for business: Pittsfield Brew Works (Pittsfield), Gardner Ale House (Gardner), Brewmaster’s Tavern in Williamsburg, Mayflower Brewing Company (Plymouth), Honest Town Brewery, Brewery and Pub (Southbridge), Cody Brewing Company (Danvers), Beer Works opened a location in Lowell, and John Harvard’s opened another location at the Jiminy Peak ski area (Hancock).
+Maine saw the creation of three new places, the Marshall Wharf Brewing Company (Belfast), the Inn on Peak’s Island (near Portland), and The Run of the Mill Public House & Brewery (Saco).
+Connecticut has three new brewing operations: Southport Brewing opened a new location in Hamden, the Carlson Craft Brewery opened in Branford, and the guys behind the Cambridge House opened a new location in Torrington.
+Vermont had two new openings, the Stonecutters Brewhouse and Lawson’s Finest Liquids.
 Another two breweries came and went in the time since the guide was published.
 We hardly knew Hornpout Brewing (VT) and the Whale Tail Brewpub (ME).

--The Dirty Truth, Northampton, Massachusetts.
-Proprietor Daniel Lanigan has built a massive multi-tap destination in downtown Northampton to rival his sister pub, Amherst’s the Moan and Dove.
+–The Dirty Truth, Northampton, Massachusetts.
+Former proprietor Daniel Lanigan and his partner built a massive multi-tap destination in downtown Northampton to rival the pub Lanigan now owns outright, Amherst’s the Moan and Dove.
 The Dirty Truth doesn’t capture the attitude of the M&D but it does provide another worthy addition to the local nightlife and the Massachusetts beer scene.

 -Ebenezer’s Pub, Lovell, Maine.
 Owner Chris Lively goes all out to provide the ultimate geek adventure for true beer enthusiasts deep in the Maine tundra.
 A big fan of Ebay, you’re likely to find a lot of unexpected offerings both listed on the menu and on reserve if you know to ask for them.
 Make sure to ask for Chris if you visit (he lives in the house attached to the bar).